 How I got my naturally curly hair back in my late twenties (and you can too)

-Growing up, I had loosely curly hair that sometimes wavered towards Hermione Granger-esque bushiness thanks to some unnecessary brushing (thanks Mom).
+Growing up, I had loosely curly hair that sometimes wavered towards Hermione Granger-esque bushiness due to some unnecessary brushing (thanks Mom).

 However, because my hair is quite fine, it would dry beautifully until it got about 90% of the way and then – POOF.
 I rarely liked it growing up and through my teens it was either scraped back into a definitely-not-Kardashian-esque bun on the crown of my head or straightened until I resembled Cousin It from The Addams Family.

 By the time I hit my mid-twenties, I started to miss my curls but it already appeared too late.
 My hair was flat and wispy, left to its own devices it just became a frizzy mess.
 I tried hundreds of different products and stylers, but unless I stood stock still in an airless room until it was bone dry, it barely made a difference.

-Then, one day on Instagram searching for wavy updos for a wedding, I came across the hashtag #curlygirl, it had a lot of mentions.
+Then, one day on Instagram searching for wavy updos for a wedding, I came across the hashtag #curlygirl.
+It had a lot of mentions – over four million.
 A bit more Googling told me that it’s actually a whole routine (with hundreds of blog dedicated to it) that focuses on the products you use, but also how you use them to encourage your natural curl.

 The Curly Girl Routine recommends using hair products that have no sulphates, no silicones, no parabens.
 These chemicals strip your hair of the natural oils that help your hair follicles curl, causing lack-lustre curls and frizz.
 There are tons of Curl Girl-approved products out there, I’ve tried a good selection from Boots, all of which were inexpensive (about €7 euro a bottle) and brilliant.